gilbarbara/react-joyride/.github/ISSUE_TEMPLATE/---bug-report.md

 Issues without a reproduction link are likely to stall.

-## Run `npx envinfo --system --binaries --npmPackages react-floater`
+## Run `npx envinfo --system --binaries --npmPackages react-joyride`

 Paste the results here: